 Bike bags originated with bicycle touring, so most styles on the market are pretty utilitarian and sporty and are in general not meant to be removed from the bike and carried around much.
 I started Po Campo because I longed for a bag that I could attach to my bike for when I would bike to work, and then carry with me throughout my day as my normal shoulder or laptop bag.
 I'm proud to say that are still the most versatile and functional bags for biking to work on the market!
 Well, of course I'm biased, but I hope you'll agree.

 The last option I want to share for how to carry things on your bike when you bike to work is bike baskets and bike crates.
 Bike baskets typically attach to your handlebars and come in a bunch of different sizes and materials, including metal, plastic and woven fibers.
-Eleanor's NYC has a great selection.
-She also sells a bungee cord "lid" for your basket, which is helpful because things tend to pop out of a basket when you go over a bump.
+One issue you may encounter with bike baskets is that things tend to pop out of them when you go over a bump.
 For that reason, I recommend a bungee cord net for your basket to keep things in place.

 Large front baskets can get a little unwieldy when packed full of things, making it harder to steer and ride your bike.
-If you decide to go this route, make sure your front basket also attaches to your front wheel axle for extra stability.
+If you decide a large bike basket is right for you, make sure your front basket also attaches to your front wheel axle for extra stability.
 Or, alternatively, opt for a rear basket or crate that offers greater capacity without affecting how your bike rides.
-The Buca Boot is a new product on the market that is like a basket/crate hybrid.
-It permanently attaches to your rear rack and can expand to fit larger items like grocery bags or bottles of wine.
-Available for pre-order now.
+T

 When choosing how you carry things when you bike to work, remember that you don't have to pick just one option.
 Some days, a bike pannier might be the best option, while other days, a backpack might work just fine.
 Whatever you choose, the important thing is that you are biking to work comfortably and conveniently.